tarcisiocsn/OpenDataQuebec/read_file.md

-# Example to read a File
+# Example to read/import a file in Python

 This is a simple example to read a file .txt in python
 ```python